leoafarias/fvm/README.md

 ### List Installed Versions

 List all the versions that are installed on your machine.
+This command will also output where FVM stores the SDK versions.

 ```bash
 > fvm list